sanathNU/TechnicaInsania/_posts/2026-05-15-The-Pleasures-of-RL.md

 ![](/assets/gifs/humanoid.gif)
 _robot heart attack_

+Yeah.
+That's our model on Humanoid.
+We don't talk about Humanoid.

 The model isn't stupid.
 The idea isn't bad.
 It's that RL is fragile in ways that aren't about logic errors.
 Lady luck chose the wrong randomness, or your threshold is off by two orders of magnitude, or the thing that's supposed to be learning has no leverage over the thing that matters.
-That's a different kind of frustration than most of ML.

 In supervised learning, you're becoming less wrong.
 You minimize error, you get closer to the target.
 RL isn't trying to be correct.
 It's trying to win.
 And the reward signal replaces the error signal, which changes everything.
 I haven't hit full-blown reward hacking yet, but I can imagine it now.
 You grind through iterations, tune hyperparameters, finally see improvement, and then realize the agent cheated.
 It didn't learn anything.
 That feels like the typical tryst with RL.